UnderwriteMe Protection Platform

 b) producing business analytics and other reports for the benefit of its clients and Affiliates; and

 6.2.
-In relation to each Insurance Product purchased by an Intermediary Customer, UMe (in accordance with its Document Retention Policy) retains the relevant policy documentation for the lifetime of such Insurance Product plus 6 years (“Documentation Availability Period”).
+In relation to each Insurance Product purchased by an Intermediary Customer, UMe (in accordance with its Document Retention Policy) retains the relevant policy documentation for 180 days from the Activation Acceptance date (“Documentation Availability Period”).
 Subject to Clause 6.3, upon written request by email from the Intermediary, UMe shall, without undue delay, provide the Intermediary with access to or copies of policy documentation relating to the Intermediary Customers.

 7. Term and termination